The Cornwall We Want

 Our youngsters - the future

-by thegardener, over 4 years agoSome radical thinking is needed around provision for students who are at risk of permanent exclusion from school.
+by thegardener, almost 6 years agoSome radical thinking is needed around provision for students who are at risk of permanent exclusion from school.

 Boldess around education and training to focus on the student on what they need for a sustainable future in Cornwall - not what the government says they have to do.